lawlesst/lawlesst.github.com/notebook/pyjniusvivo.md

 A [recent post](http://news.ycombinator.com/item?id=4407624) on Hacker News pointed me to a project called [Pyjnius](http://pyjnius.readthedocs.org/en/latest/index.html), which is "a Python library for accessing Java classes."

 For the last couple of weeks, we have been using Pyjnius - with pretty good results.
-We are able to write our ingestion scripts in Python, using [RDFLib](http://rdflib.readthedocs.org/en/latest/index.html), but still use the Jena and Vivo harvester classes when needed to connect to the existing data.
+We are able to write our ingestion scripts in Python, using [RDFLib](http://rdflib.readthedocs.org/en/latest/index.html), but still use the Jena and VIVO harvester classes when needed to connect to the existing data.
 (See steps below for installing Pyjnius).

-I have included a couple of examples of how you might use Pyjnius to connect to a Jena database (in our case Vivo).
-This [Gist](https://gist.github.com/3829194) contains code that we are using in Vivo data loading scripts.
-We are just beginning to explore the [Vivo harvester](https://github.com/vivo-project/VIVO-Harvester) in detail and hope to take fuller advantage of it moving forward.
+I have included a couple of examples of how you might use Pyjnius to connect to a Jena database (in our case VIVO).
+This [Gist](https://gist.github.com/3829194) contains code that we are using in VIVO data loading scripts.
+We are just beginning to explore the [VIVO harvester](https://github.com/vivo-project/VIVO-Harvester) in detail and hope to take fuller advantage of it moving forward.

-If you are interested in Pyjnius + Jena or Vivo, leave a note and we can discuss other uses for this approach.
+If you are interested in Pyjnius + Jena or VIVO, leave a note and we can discuss other uses for this approach.

 ### Example of connecting to an existing Jena database.